 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09"), which simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures and statutory tax withholding requirements, as well as classification in the statement of cash flows.
-ASU 2016-09 is effective for us beginning January 1, 2017 for both interim and annual reporting periods, with early adoption permitted.
-We are currently assessing the potential impact of the adoption of ASU 2016-09 on our consolidated financial statements.
+ASU 2016-09 became effective for us beginning January 1, 2017 for both interim and annual reporting periods.
+Under ASU 2016-09, we will now recognize unrealized excess tax benefits.
+Due to the full valuation allowance on our federal and state income taxes, the adoption of ASU 2016-09 did not have a material impact on our accounting for income taxes.
+Without the valuation allowance, we would have recognized an increased deferred tax asset approximating \$5 million.
+We have elected to continue to apply forfeiture rates to the expense attribution related to stock options, restricted stock awards and restricted stock units, as we believe that such continued application results in more accurate expense attribution over the life of these equity grants.
+The adoption of ASU 2016-09 did not have a material impact on our consolidated financial statements.